Language: EN

 • dataType: Specifies the data type of the properties and methods.

-• MethodName, PropertyName: Are the unique identifiers of the methods, properties, and events respectively.
+• MethodName, PropertyName: Are the unique identifiers for the methods, properties, and events respectively.

 • parameters: Are the variables used to pass information to the method when called.

-To implement an interface in a class, the syntax of a colon (:) followed by the name of the interface is used.
+To implement an interface in a class the colon syntax (:) is used followed by the interface name.
 The class must provide implementations for all the members defined in the interface.

 Here is an example of how to define and implement an interface in C#: